At a glance

 - Fluid therapy: Correction of fluid and electrolyte imbalances

-- An enema is the injection of fluid into the lower bowel via the rectum to flush the bowel of feces.
+- Enema: An injection of fluid into the lower bowel via the rectum to flush the bowel of feces.

 Rectal clear: If medical management fails then mechanical removal of the hard-dry feces will be necessary.

 Adding bulk to the diet can help cats with mild constipation.
 Bulking agents include unprocessed wheat bran and Metamucil.
 Add approximately 1/2 to 1 teaspoon to food once a day.

-Pumpkin is also a good way to prevent constipation from occurring as it is high in fibre and has a high water content, both of which help to keep bowel movements regular.
+Pumpkin is a good way to prevent constipation from occurring as it is high in fibre and has a high water content, both of which help to keep bowel movements regular.
 Purchase canned pumpkin (unsweetened), or boil and mash fresh pumpkin (seeds and skin removed).
 Add to ice cube trays and freeze.
 Feed one defrosted cube of pumpkin a day.

 Laxatone is a petroleum gel that helps to lubricate the digestive tract.
 Add 1/4-1/2 tsp.
 2-3 times a week to food.

 Increase water consumption, by switching to a raw or canned diet that contains more water, adding additional water bowls or investing in a cat water fountain.

 - Speak to the veterinarian about hairball diets or add a small amount of lubricant to the food such as petroleum jelly or butter.